tob-insurance/oracle-mcp-server/README.md

                   "TARGET_SCHEMA":"",
                   "CACHE_DIR":".cache",
-                  "THICK_MODE":"",  // Optional: set to "1" to enable thick mode "ORACLE_CLIENT_LIB_DIR":"" // Optional: in case you use thick mode and you want to set a non-default directory for client libraries
+                  "THICK_MODE":"",  // Optional: set to "1" to enable thick mode "ORACLE_CLIENT_LIB_DIR":"", // Optional: in case you use thick mode and you want to set a non-default directory for client libraries
-               }
+                  "READ_ONLY_MODE":"1"  // Optional: set to "0" to allow write operations (default: "1" for read-only) }
            }
        }